Additional Support Needs (ASN) Transformation

 A redesign review in 2016 identified the need to review how we deliver additional support in schools.
 The implementation of the findings was agreed within budget proposals for 2019-22 by Council on 14 February 2019.

-Our current information shows that we currently spend a budget of £36.8M on ASN, with a staffing establishment of 1,253 full time equivalent staff and over 12,650 pupils with at least one ASN need and stage (including 144 in our special schools).
-This is over 41 percent of all our pupils in Highland.
+We currently spend around £35 million on ASN, with a staffing establishment of over 1,200 staff and over 12,500 pupils with at least one ASN need and stage, plus a further 144 pupils in our special schools.
+This is over 41 percent of all our pupils in Secondary and Primary Schools in Highland.

 Our core budget for ASN has grown by 20 percent between 2012/13 and 2018/19 at a time when most council budgets have reduced and more than £125 million of savings have had to be made across other services to date.
 The budget saving agreed for this year for ASN represents a reduction of £3.857 million, of which at least £0.250 million is removal of vacant posts and a reduction in Pupil Support Assistant (PSA) funding of £700,000.